So help me God

-So help me God is a phrase often used to give an oath, sometimes optionally as part of an oath of office.
+"So help me God" is a phrase often used to give an oath, sometimes optionally as part of an oath of office.
 It is used in some jurisdictions as an oath for performing a public duty, such as an appearance in court.
 The phrase implies greater care than usual in the truthfulness of one's testimony or in the performance of one's duty.

-Notably, the word help in so help me God is in the subjunctive mood.
+The word help in so help me God is in the subjunctive mood, not the imperative.

 Australia

 In Australia, the Oath of Allegiance is available in two forms, one of which contains the phrase "So help me God!"

 Canada

 In Canada, the Oath of Office, Oath of Allegiance, and Oath of Members of the Privy Council may be sworn, and end in "So help me God."
 They may also be solemnly affirmed, and in such case the phrase is omitted.

 Fiji

 The Constitution of Fiji, Chapter 17 requires this phrase for the oath of allegiance, and before service to the republic from the President's office or Vice-President's office, a ministerial position, or a judicial position.